Transfer your rights

 Intellectual property licensing includes agreements on technology (patents or designs), trademarks, franchising, or copyrights.
 These are contracts where the original holders retain the ownership of assets, but allow third parties to use their respective rights.
 As such, licensing an asset involves the payment of a fee or royalty which is mutually agreed on.

 These contracts are reasonably flexible and can include a wide variety of clauses, such as limits, guarantees, dispute resolution, or termination or infringement clauses.

-An assignment of rights involves the sale of intellectual property assets (IP) to another person or company.
-This can be quite a viable strategy if you intend to receive the amount corresponding to the total value of your IP asset instead of a royalty system that may involve lower payments during a longer period of time.
+An assignment of rights involves the sale of Intellectual Property assets to another person or company.
+This can be quite a viable strategy if you intend to receive the amount corresponding to the total value of your Intellectual Property asset instead of a royalty system that may involve lower payments during a longer period of time.

-Inventa International is highly qualified to represent and defend your interests when it comes to assign your IP rights.
+Inventa is highly qualified to represent and defend your interests when it comes to assign your Intellectual Property rights.

 What types of IP transactions are there?

 Depending on what you need and the type of intellectual property asset, you may choose from:

 In any of these cases, Inventa is fully qualified to assist you throughout the process.

 A licensing agreement is an agreement between the owner of an IP asset and a different person who is authorized to use the asset's rights, upon payment of an agreed price (fee or royalty).
 Licensing may imply allowing the use of several faculties granted by copyright, patent, design, technical know-how, trademark, or specialized marketing.